olistic/warriorjs/docs/space-api.md

 ## `space.isStairs()`:

-Determines if the stairs are at this location.
+Determines if the stairs are at this space.

 **Returns**